 Recently I stumbled upon the interesting tweet posted by the European Commission’s Croatian account – they were calling parents to invite their children to play “Zeleni Janko” game.
-One that should teach them how to be more environmentally aware and learn about sustainable future.
-English name oh the game is “Sustainable Shaun.”
+One that should teach them how to be more environmentally aware and learn about a sustainable future.
+English name of the game is “Sustainable Shaun.”

 The Sustainable Learning team designed the game itself in the UK, and Aardman studio created the game.
 You can try playing the game here.

 However, the map of the European Union used in the game is plagued with severe errors.

 There are so many errors that it would take me a lot of time to list every one of them, but here are the crucial ones: